imixs/imixs-workflow/src/site/markdown/engine/plugins/splitandjoinplugin.md

 In this example the item '_ordernumber' will be copied into the target workitem with the new item name '_origin_ordernumber'.

-### Sub-Process Reference
+### Action result

-After a new subprocess was created, the uniqueID of the new process instance is stored in the item "txtSubprocessRef" of the origin workitem.
-In case more than one subprocess was created, the uniqueID of the last created subprocess will be stored in the origin workitem.
-This reference can be used for further processing or navigation.
-See the following example of a action result to navigate to the new created subprocess:
+After a new subprocess was created, an optional action result can be evaluated to overwrite the action result provided by the ResultPlugin.
+The following example computes a new action result based on the uniqueId of the new subprocess:

 	<item name="subprocess_create">
 	    <modelversion>1.1.0</modelversion>
 	    <processid>1000</processid>
 	    <activityid>10</activityid>
+	    <action>/pages/workitems/workitem.jsf?id=<itemValue>$uniqueid</itemValue></action>
 	</item>
-	<item name="action">/pages/workitems/workitem.jsf?id=<itemValue>txtSubprocessRef</itemValue></item>